Today's links

 https://www.ettingermentum.news/p/the-art-of-losing-a-fivethirtyeight

 Pollsters who get lucky with a temporarily reliable methodology inevitably get cocky and start cutting corners.
 After all, polling is expensive, so discontinuing the polls once you think you have an answer is a way to increase the enterprise's profitability.
 But, of course, pollsters can only make money so long as they're somewhat reliable, which leads to a whole subindustry of excuse-making when this cost-cutting bites them in the ass.
 In 1948, George Gallup blamed his failures on the audience, who failed to grasp the "difference between forecasting an election and picking the winner of a horse race."
-In 2016, Silver declared that he'd been right because he'd given Trump at 28.6% chance of winning.
+In 2016, Silver declared that he'd been right because he'd given Trump a 28.6% chance of winning.

 This isn't an entirely worthless excuse.
 If you predict that Clinton's victory is 71.4% in the bag, you are saying that Trump might win.
 But pollsters want to eat their cake and have it, too: when they're right, they trumpet their predictive accuracy, without any of the caveats they are so insistent upon when they blow it: